-In summary, the following table indicates the regulatory requirements that need to be inputs into the modelling when using JV2, JV3 and Specification JV.
+In summary, the following table indicates the regulatory requirements that need to be inputs into the modelling when using JV3 and Specification JV.

+ITEM REQUIREMENTS

+(a) Air-conditioning

-ITEM REQUIREMENTS (a) Air-conditioning For air-conditioning in both Verification Methods JV2 and JV3 Space temperature range 20°CDB to 24°CDB Daily occupancy and operating profile Details in Tables 2a to 2g Ventilation rate Must comply with Part F4 of BCA.
-Internal heat gain per occupant 75 W sensible and 55 W latent
+Space temperature range 20°CDB to 24°CDB

+Daily occupancy and operating profile Details in Tables 2a to 2g

-ITEM REQUIREMENTS Additional heat gain for meals 5 W sensible and 25 W latent per person Average occupant density In accordance with Table D1.13 Internal heat gains from appliances and equipment From 0 to 15 W/m 2 depending on the application Internal heat gains from artificial lighting As per lighting design with the daily profiles in Tables 2a to 2g Infiltration air change rate per hour when pressurisation plant operating 0.5 for the perimeter zones and 0 for the interior zones Infiltration air change rate per hour when pressurisation plant not operating 1 for the perimeter zones and 0 for the interior zones Solar radiation value above which blinds are closed 150 W/m 2 Furniture and fittings density 20 kg/m 2 R-Value of internal air film As per Specification J1.2 Air-conditioning system generally Comply with Part J5 of BCA Reheat limit No more than 7.5 K rise in temperature at the supply air rate, from J5.2 (a)(ii)(C) Outside air economy cycle For other than Class 6 restaurants and cafes and Class 9b buildings, there must be an outside air cycle in climates zones 4, 5, 6, 7 and 8 when system capacity is over 50 kWr, and in climate zone 3 when system capacity is over 65 kWr. (refer J5.2 (a)(iv)) Air-conditioning fan motor shaft power Comply with J5.2 (a)(vi) Mechanical ventilation rate Comply with Part F4 of BCA and AS 1668.2 Ventilation fan motor shaft power to air flow rate ratio Table J5.2, e.g. 0.95 W/(L/s) for 400 Pa system static pressure Carpark contaminant control Comply with J5.2(b)(iv) Piping systems insulation Comply with J5.4(a)(i) Pump motor shaft power Comply with J5.4(a)(ii) Pump speed control Comply with J5.4(a)(ii)(B) Plant sequencing and flow water control Comply with J5.4(a)(iii) Boiler efficiency Comply with Table J5.4(a) Package air-conditioning plant energy efficiency ratio Comply with Table J5.4(b) Refrigerant chiller performance Comply with J5.4(c) Air cooled condenser fan motor power Comply with J5.4(e) Cooling tower fan performance Comply with J5.4(f) Closed circuit coolers Comply with J5.4(g) and J5.4(i)
+ITEM REQUIREMENTS Ventilation rate Must comply with Part F4 of BCA.
+Internal heat gain per occupant 75 W sensible and 55 W latent Additional heat gain for meals 5 W sensible and 25 W latent per person Average occupant density In accordance with Table D1.13 Internal heat gains from appliances and equipment From 0 to 15 W/m depending on the application Internal heat gains from artificial lighting As per lighting design with the daily profiles in Tables 2a to 2g Infiltration air change rate per hour when pressurisation plant operating 0.5 for the perimeter zones and 0 for the interior zones Infiltration air change rate per hour when pressurisation plant not operating 1 for the perimeter zones and 0 for the interior zones Solar radiation value above which blinds are closed 150 W/m Furniture and fittings density 20 kg/m R-Value of internal air film As per Specification J1.2 Air-conditioning system generally Comply with Part J5 of BCA Reheat limit No more than 7.5 K rise in temperature at the supply air rate, from J5.2 (a)(ii)(C) Outside air economy cycle For other than Class 6 restaurants and cafes and Class 9b buildings, there must be an outside air cycle in climates zones 4, 5, 6, 7 and 8 when system capacity is over 50 kWr, and in climate zone 3 when system capacity is over 65 kWr. (refer J5.2 (a)(iv)) Air-conditioning fan motor shaft power Comply with J5.2 (a)(vi) Mechanical ventilation rate Comply with Part F4 of BCA and AS 1668.2 Ventilation fan motor shaft power to air flow rate ratio Table J5.2, e.g. 0.95 W/(L/s) for 400 Pa system static pressure Carpark contaminant control Comply with J5.2(b)(iv) Piping systems insulation Comply with J5.4(a)(i) Pump motor shaft power Comply with J5.4(a)(ii) Pump speed control Comply with J5.4(a)(ii)(B) Plant sequencing and flow water control Comply with J5.4(a)(iii) Boiler efficiency Comply with Table J5.4(a) Package air-conditioning plant energy efficiency ratio Comply with Table J5.4(b) Refrigerant chiller performance Comply with J5.4(c) Air cooled condenser fan motor power Comply with J5.4(e)

-ITEM REQUIREMENTS Eva porative condenser Comply with J5.4(h) and J5.4(i) Mis cellaneous exhausts Complying with J5.5 Add Additional items for air-conditioning of the reference building in Verification Method JV3 Exte ernal surfaces solar absorptivity 0.7 Exte ernal shading Unshaded and comply with J2.4 Oth Other items (b) Lighting Comply with Part J6 of BCA Maximum lamp power density Comply with J6.2b (for a Class 2, 3 and 9c building) Maximum illumination power density Comply with J6.2b (for a Class 5, 6, 7, 8, 9a and 9c building) Lighting control and other adjustment factors Comply with J6.2(a)(ii) and J6.2b (c) Lifts and escalators As designed (d) Hot water supply Comply with Specification JV Table 2h (e) Any concession for energy generated on site such as from solar or wind power Comply with Specification JV 2(e) , up to 50% reduction allowed (f) Thermal calculation method Comply with ABCB Protocol for Building Energy Analysis Software
+ITEM REQUIREMENTS Cooling tower fan performance Comply with J5.4(f) Closed circuit coolers Comply with J5.4(g) and J5.4(i) Evaporative condenser Comply with J5.4(h) and J5.4(i) Miscellaneous exhausts Complying with J5.5 (b) Other items External surfaces solar absorptivity 0.7 External shading Unshaded and comply with J2.4 Lighting Comply with Part J6 of BCA Maximum lamp power density Comply with J6.2b (for a Class 2, 3 and 9c building) Maximum illumination power density Comply with J6.2b (for a Class 5, 6, 7, 8, 9a and 9c building) Lighting control and other adjustment factors Comply with J6.2(a)(ii) and J6.2b Lifts and escalators As designed Hot water supply Comply with Specification JV Table 2h Any concession for energy generated on site such as from solar or wind power Comply with Specification JV 2(e) , up to 50% reduction allowed Thermal calculation method Comply with ABCB Protocol for Building Energy Analysis Software